 These protocols transform the complex, multi-step process of traditional online shopping into a single, seamless interaction.
 From the user's perspective, they simply state a goal to an AI assistant - such as "Find and buy a waterproof hiking boot under $150" and a "Buy" button appears directly in the chat, allowing them to complete the entire purchase and secure payment in seconds without ever leaving the conversation.

-How it Works from the User's Perspective
+How it works from the user's perspective

 The user experience is no longer fragmented, as agents handle the full lifecycle of a purchase, from discovery to payment, in one continuous, intuitive flow.
-Here’s what a user sees:
+Hereβs what a user sees:

-- The "One-Window" Journey: Instead of jumping between tabs to compare prices, read reviews, and fill out forms, the user stays in a single chat interface where the agent handles all the research and logistical work.
+- The "one-window" journey: Instead of jumping between tabs to compare prices, read reviews, and fill out forms, the user stays in a single chat interface where the agent handles all the research and logistical work.

-- Secure Delegated Action: When the user clicks "Buy," the protocol enables the agent to securely finalize the transaction using one-time, scope-limited tokens, meaning the user's actual credit card data is never shared with the merchant or the agent.
+- Secure delegated action: When the user clicks "Buy," the protocol enables the agent to securely finalize the transaction using one-time, scope-limited tokens, meaning the user's actual credit card data is never shared with the merchant or the agent.

-- Contextual Fulfillment: The agent automatically applies the user's saved preferences and shipping details, only asking for a final confirmation before the order is "done".
+- Contextual fulfillment: The agent automatically applies the user's saved preferences and shipping details, only asking for a final confirmation before the order is "done".

-Big players like Walmart, Shopify, Etsy, and Zalando are already integrating these standards to ensure their products are cited when a user asks ChatGPT or Gemini for a recommendation.
+Big players like Walmart, Shopify, Etsy, and Zalando are already integrating these standards to ensure their products are cited when a user asks ChatGPT or Gemini for a recommendation.Β

 20% of consumers who landed on Walmart.com by clicking a link on another site got there from ChatGPT. - Capgemini Research Institute